Godsmith/trainfinity3/README.md

 ### Issues

-- Cities are consuming their own mail, so not producing anything
 - Trains stop and wait at intersections sometimes, but it's better if they stop one space before so that other trains can pass by the intersection.
   ![Trains stopping too late](docs/trains-stopping-to-late.png)